 What is NUCALA?

 NUCALA is a different kind of treatment for your severe asthma.
-It's an injection you get in your doctor's office once every 4 weeks.
+It's an injection you get every 4 weeks in your doctor's office or take at home.
 When added to your current asthma medications, NUCALA may decrease airway inflammation that may trigger severe asthma attacks.

 NUCALA targets eosinophils, one source of inflammation, so it treats more than just your symptoms of severe asthma.